Future Code Overview

 To that end, you’ll need to work well with your teammates and understand how your own contribution to the project fits into the project as a whole.
 During the final week of class, we’ll record all the capstone presentations, and then you’ll receive a recording of your specific project to share on your GitHub, your website, or any other professional platforms.
 Check out these incredible Capstones from former Fullstack students.

 All Fullstack graduates receive guidance and mentorship from Fullstack Academy’s career success team—both before graduation and after.
-We're kicking that commitment up a notch for our NYC Black and Latinx Web Development Fellowship students.
+We're kicking that commitment up a notch for our students in the Future Code: Diversifying the Future of Web Development in NYC program.
 You'll have your first sessions with career success starting in your very first week of Intro to Coding, so you can start networking and preparing yourself for the job search from the start.
 As you approach graduation and start your job search, our career success team will check in with you one-on-one, run you through mock interviews, help you negotiate during the hiring process, and keep you motivated and supported during this crucial time.

 We also host an in-house job fair during the final week of the program exclusively for Fullstack and Grace Hopper seniors.
 There, you’ll have an opportunity to interview with recruiters actively seeking developers with your qualifications.
 We call this opportunity Launch Day because we see it as the official launch of what’s bound to be a challenging but incredibly rewarding job search process.
 This event may be either in-person or virtual, depending on what's possible at the time.